 Dedekind considers the question of whether there are primes in this domain and whether every number can be factored in an essentially unique way into a product of primes.
 As we shall see it cannot.
 To deal with the consequent difficulties, in particular, to undertake the investigation of Fermat’s theorem along the lines proposed by Kummer, it is necessary to introduce the notion of ideal primes and, to some extent as a terminological convenience, ideal numbers.
 In spite of the name, usually abbreviated to ideal in the singular and ideals in the plural, these are objects that exist within the accepted mathematical formalism and that are of great use not only in number theory but in other domains as well, in particular in geometry.
 They are not, however, numbers!
 The mathematical concept of ideal is now commonplace, but it was difficult to arrive at.

-For these numbers we have N a = 4, N b = 9, N c = 49, and for the norms of the others
+For these numbers we have katex is not defined, katex is not defined, katex is not defined, and for the norms of the others

-If any of these numbers factored as a product \omega\omega', with neither \omega nor \omega' equal to \pm 1, then necessarily N \omega > 1 and N \omega' > 1, and thus necessarily both of these numbers are equal to one of 2, 3, 7.
-These three numbers are clearly not representable as x^{2} + 5y^{2}, with x and y integral.
-So we have several, namely 15, indecomposable numbers available, and as the following table indicates, we can find products among them that are equal.
+If any of these numbers factored as a product katex is not defined, with neither katex is not defined nor katex is not defined equal to katex is not defined, then necessarily katex is not defined and katex is not defined, and thus necessarily both of these numbers are equal to one of katex is not defined.
+These three numbers are clearly not representable as katex is not defined, with katex is not defined and katex is not defined integral.
+So we have several, namely katex is not defined, indecomposable numbers available, and as the following table indicates, we can find products among them that are equal.
 So unique factorization is out of the question.

 Dedekind observes, indeed it is evident, that all these equalities are compatible with the existence of factorizations,